Bench-amblee/TooGoodToGo/index.md

 I know Too Good To Go has a headquarters in New York as well and I would be happy to relocate there if that is an option.
 I believe these roles would the perfect way for me to contribute and if you give me the chance to work remotely or in one of the US headquarters, I will make it work.
 Luckily I have experience working remotely with a team across multiple timezones and understand the importance of communication.

-### What would make me a good Analytics Engineer or BI Developer
+### What would make me a good Analytics Engineer or BI Developer?

 My resume can tell you more about this or you can also check out my [Github](https://github.com/Bench-amblee?tab=repositories) to see what I've been working on.